Why the Sunflower Star?

 When kelp is plentiful, urchins passively graze on drift kelp and live mostly in rock crevices.
 When kelp is scarce, purple urchins change their behavior to active foraging, becoming generalist foragers using their strong jaws to scrape any and all algae and invertebrates off the rock.
 More than 96% of Northern California’s kelp forests have disappeared in the last 10 years, in large part due to urchin overgrazing.

-Kelp forests are the home of many species that depend on them for survival.
-They are shelters and hunting grounds for otters, sea lions, fish, seabirds, and occasionally whales.
+Kelp forests provide a home for over a thousand different species of marine organisms, from the tiniest of nudibranchs to charismatic rafts of otters and sea lions.
 They feed abalone, juvenile smelt and herring, and other commercially important species.
-They capture carbon, delight divers, and attract residents and tourists to the Pacific Coast.
+Kelp forests capture and store carbon, reduce coastal erosion, delight divers, and attract residents and tourists to the Pacific Coast.